eclipse-windowbuilder/windowbuilder/README.md

 * 💬 Discussion channels
      * https://github.com/eclipse-windowbuilder/windowbuilder/discussions

+## Requirements

+- Eclipse 2024-06 or newer
+- GEF Classic 3.24 or newer
+- Optional: Nebula 3.1.1 or newer
+- Java 21 or newer

 ## How to build on the command line

 WindowBuilder can be built locally with at least Java 21 and Maven 3.9.0 using: